 - If using 2 films, place on opposite sides.
 Try not to let films touch.

 - If using 3 films, place the third film under the tongue after the first 2 films have melted.

-- Have your child wet the inside of the cheek with the tongue or water.
+- Wet the inside of your cheek with your tongue or water.

 - Place the film inside the mouth on a wet cheek.
 Hold for 5 seconds so it sticks to the cheek.
 Let it melt.

 - Place the side of the film with the writing against the inside of the cheek.